• Skip to main content

 Prepping vegetables

 For tomatoes, I like to scoop out the pulp and eat it or use it for any other recipe.
-So, just halve the tomato, scoop out the pulp and then slice it lengthwise and then chop them to dice.
+So, just halve the tomato, scoop out the pulp and then slice it lengthwise and then chop it to dice.
 You will also chop an onion to the same size as tomatoes.

 Salad dressing

 You don't need to whisk or shake a jar to make a salad dressing for Tabbouleh.
 You can add them one after the other into the large bowl of greens.
 But I like to mix the lemon or lime juice and extra virgin olive oil with salt and pepper.
-Keep this ready and stir it into the salad only close to the serving time.
-You can always taste the salad and add more citrus or olive oil.

 Substitutions